lokaimoma/url_shortner_backend/README.md

 <h3 style='color: #5754FE'>Linksly</h3>
-Linksly is a lite implementation url shortening application.
+Linksly is a lite url shortening application.
 This is the backend part of the whole application built with Django.